 - The Senior Program provides education, support and social activities to help those with age related eye diseases lead more manageable lives.
 There is also a membership club for those aged fifty and up called The Vision Connection which offers special invitations to events and a monthly newsletter.
 The Vision Connection also presents an Annual Vision Expo which is a daylong event with vendors and exhibitors and features lectures from leading health care providers.

-- Our Youth program, in cooperation with the Chicago Board of Education and other suburban schools, reaches out to blind and visually impaired youth with mentoring, academic track coaching, college readiness and a quarterly newsletter.
+- Our Youth program, reaches out to blind and visually impaired youth with mentoring, academic track coaching, college readiness and a quarterly newsletter.
 During the summer children from 10 to 18 years of age have the opportunity to participate in Pathways, a six week program, where they learn daily living skills, participate in recreational activities, performing art classes and visit cultural sites in the city.
 We also provide glasses and vision aids to those in need.

 - BSA has four separate support groups facilitated by those who themselves are visually impaired.
 Groups meet either weekly or monthly and are categorized for older adults, mid life adults, young adults and a group strictly for men.
 In addition, we support our clients with various clubs that help them to remain active and involved.
 The clubs are: walking, short story, healthy living, knitting, guide dog, supper dining, recorder (musical instrument), stress management, current events and story telling.
 We also provide individual private braille lessons and orientation and mobility training as well as canes to those in need.

 - A Scholarship program where up to $30,000 in scholarships are awarded yearly to legally blind students looking to advance their education whether going to college, a university or technical school.